The Willan Charitable Trust

 Specific exclusions are not publicly documented.
 As a private trust supporting approved beneficiaries, they likely do not fund:

-• Organizations outside their priority areas of education and disability support
+• Organisations outside their priority areas of education and disability support

-• Individuals (as they are a grant-making trust supporting other organizations)
+• Individuals (as they are a grant-making trust supporting other organisations)

 • Projects outside England